georgeputhean/Analyzer-agent/README.md

 ### Prerequisites
 - Python 3.8+
-- Azure OpenAI account with GPT-4 deployment
+-  OpenAI account with GPT-4 deployment
 - (Optional) LangSmith account for tracing

 ### 1. Clone the Repository